modenaxe/awesome-biomechanics/README.md

 -----
 ## Contributing
-Have anything in mind that you think is awesome and would fit in this list?
+Have anything in mind that you think is awesome biomechanics and would fit in this list?
 Feel free to send a pull request or open an Issue.

+### How to contribute

+Feel free of contributing as by standard [GitHub workflow](https://guides.github.com/activities/forking/):
+1. forking this repository
+2. creating your own branch, where you make your modifications and improvements
+3. once you are happy with the new feature you have implemented create a pull request

+### Resources for learning how to contribute
+* If you want to contribute but you are not familiar with [Git](https://git-scm.com/), the [Software Carpentry Lessons](https://swcarpentry.github.io/git-novice/) are a perfect place to start with Git and GitHub.
+* If you have used Git before but you are not familiar with GitHub, you can check resources like ["First Contributions"](https://github.com/firstcontributions/first-contributions) and learn how to contribute to existing projects.

+### Items suggested template

 If you are adding elements please use (roughly) this template or the format of similar items in the same subsection of the list:

 ```